-- You must provide your investigation report to an OHS officer on request. - When you notify the OHS Contact Centre of a radiation overexposure, the OHS Contact Centre will tell you how to submit your incident investigation report. - Provide mine, mine site and potentially serious incident investigation reports online at oirportal.labour.alberta.ca/pre-screening.
+- You must provide your investigation report to an OHS officer on request. - When you notify the OHS Contact Centre of a radiation overexposure, the OHS Contact Centre will direct you on how to submit your incident investigation report. - In cases where you must report to OHS online as soon as possible, you must also submit your investigation findings online (at oirportal.labour.alberta.ca). - You must submit your potentially serious incident investigation findings online, when your investigation is complete.